cpravetz/stage7/README.md

 ### Prerequisites

-- Node.js (v18 or later)
 - Docker and Docker Compose
-- MongoDB
-- Redis

 ### Installation

 1. Clone the repository:
    `git clone https://github.com/cpravetz/stage7.git`
-2. Install dependencies:
-   `npm install`
+2. Build the system containers, in the root directory (likely /stage7):
+   `docker compose build`
-3. Start the development server:
+3. Start the containers:
-   `npm start`
+   `docker compose up`
 4. The application will be available at [http://localhost:80](http://localhost:80).